ACG Motorsports: Car No. 25 history

-Chris Cockrum has fielded the No. 25 Chevrolet Camaro part-time since his team opened in 2015.
+Chris Cockrum fielded the No. 25 Chevrolet Camaro part-time since his team opened in 2015, attempting mostly superspeedway races.
 In 2017, P. J. Jones attempted to drive the car at Watkins Glen, but failed to qualify.

-In 2019, the team returned and they partnered with Rick Ware Racing at Daytona in February and Talladega, and Cockrum drove the RWR No. 17 at those two races.
-At Daytona in July, Cockrum fielded his own team again with his own owner points (independent from Rick Ware Racing) under the name ACG Motorsports (ACG standing for sponsor Advanced Communications Group), and using the No. 25.
+In 2019, the team returned in a partnership with Rick Ware Racing at Daytona in February and Talladega in April.
+Cockrum drove the RWR No. 17 in those two races, scoring a Top-10 finish at Talladega.
+At Daytona in July, Cockrum returned to fielding his own team with his own owner points (independent from Rick Ware Racing) under the name ACG Motorsports (ACG standing for sponsor Advanced Communications Group), and using the No. 25.

+He continued in 2020 by attempting the season opener at Daytona, with plans to run the other two superspeedway races later in the year.
+These plans were scrapped as a result of the Covid-19 pandemic.
+Cockrum again attempted the season opener in 2021, failing to qualify.
+The team has not made any starts since.